a-tokyo/generator-at-angular/README.md

 ### Tips:
 - To keep the SASS/SCSS clean and modular use [BEM Syntax](http://css-tricks.com/bem-101/)
 - To keep the git repository's branch model modular and scalable use [git flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/)
+- For more information about versions, features and migration check the [wiki](http://github.com/A-Tokyo/generator-at-angular/wiki)

 ### Known bugs: